spineo/quotations/index.md

 ## Web Framework

-As mentioned, the Web Framework used with be [Django](https://www.djangoproject.com) which is implemented with Python.
+As mentioned, the Web Framework used will be [Django](https://www.djangoproject.com) which is implemented with Python.
+The application will be running on a Mac OS (Python v3.7.6 and Django v3.0)

+Since the setup, at least initially, is not geared to a heavy-weight and/or production environment I will skip the installation of Apache and mod_wsgi as suggested in the [installation](https://docs.djangoproject.com/en/3.0/topics/install/) instructions.

+Similarly, I will use SQLite as the database which already comes bundled with Django and should be adequately support our schema design and processing demands.
+Since SQLite does not effectively deal with concurrency, switching to a more powerfull database such as MySQL, MariaDB or PostgreSQL is recommended if application is made externally facing.

 ## Data Loader Scripts